Looking for the best cocktails in Madrid?

 A few weeks later, I took this newfound knowledge up to Santander, where I tried to order a martini in a local bar called El Ventilador.

 The guy had no idea what I was talking about.
-But when I explained it, he obliged by filling up a pint-sized glass with white vermouth and gin.
+But when I explained it, he obliged by filling up a pint-sized glass with white vermouth, gin and ice.
 He charged me 4 euros.

 Several hours and several drinks later, I remember being kicked out of another bar – they said they were closing and I was way to drunk to realize everyone else was staying – and then going home and spending most of the next day wishing I had just died during the night.